The Devil Wears Prada (novel): London (2024)

 On 13 September 2023, it was announced that the musical will have its UK premiere at the Theatre Royal, Plymouth in July 2024 before a scheduled opening at the Dominion Theatre in London's West End in October 2024.
 It will be a new production directed and choreographed by Jerry Mitchell with set design by Tim Hatley, costume design by Gregg Barnes, lighting design by Bruno Poet, sound design by Gareth Owen and casting by Jill Green CDG.

-In February of 2024, Vanessa Williams was announced as Miranda Priestly, with British actor Matt Henry joining her as Nigel.
+In February 2024, Vanessa Williams was announced as Miranda Priestly, with British actor Matt Henry joining her as Nigel.
 Full casting was announced in June 2024.
 Joining Williams and Henry are Georgie Buckland as Andy, Amy Di Bartolomeo as Emily, Rhys Whitfield as Nate, and James Darch as Christian.

-The West End production played its first preview performance at the Theatre Royal Plymouth on 7th July 2024.
+The West End production played its first preview performance at the Theatre Royal Plymouth on 7 July 2024.

+Fanfiction and cultural impact

+The Devil Wears Prada developed a substantial fanfiction community centered on the relationship between Miranda Priestly and Andrea Sachs, a pairing commonly referred to as "Mirandy."
+Despite the film portraying their relationship as professional rather than romantic, fans expanded on the characters' dynamic through transformative works exploring romance, mentorship, power imbalance, and personal growth.

+Beginning in the late 2000s, the Mirandy fandom became one of the most prominent sapphic communities in online fanfiction.
+Stories were widely shared through platforms including Wattpad, LiveJournal, FanFiction.net, and later Archive of Our Own (AO3).
+The fandom produced thousands of works spanning multiple genres, including alternate universes, slow-burn romance, domestic fiction, political drama, and character-driven narratives.

+Among the most influential works is Truth and Measure by Telanu, along with its companion novel Above All Things.
+These stories are widely regarded within the fandom as landmark works, noted for their length, literary style, and extensive characterization.
+They have frequently been recommended beyond the The Devil Wears Prada fandom and are often cited by readers as examples of fanfiction achieving a level of quality comparable to traditionally published fiction.

+The popularity of Mirandy fanfiction contributed to broader visibility for sapphic romance within online fandom communities.
+Alongside other influential femslash fandoms, it helped cultivate an audience for long-form lesbian romance and demonstrated sustained demand for character-driven stories featuring women-loving-women relationships.
+Several authors who developed their craft within the fandom later transitioned to publishing original sapphic fiction, reflecting a wider trend of fan communities serving as incubators for LGBTQ+ writers and readers.